Gain an understanding of the major figures, events, and periods of the USA.

 The northern states industrialized with the aid of a constant influx of cheap immigrant labor and cheap natural resources from the western territories.
 The construction of railroads and factories led to urbanization and widespread population growth.

 “Manifest Destiny,” or the belief that American expansion was moral and justified by God, led to rapid westward expansion.
-Natives were moved with force, and the land was taken from Mexico in a war in the late 1840s.
+Natives were moved with force, and land was taken from Mexico in a war in the late 1840s.

 The invention of the ‘cotton gin’ allowed enslaved workers to produce 50 times the amount of cotton per day.
 Slavery expanded dramatically, becoming entrenched in southern economy and culture.

-The American Civil War and Reconstruction (1860-1877)
+The American Civil War and reconstruction (1860-1877)

 The issue of slavery festered until the election of Abraham Lincoln in 1860.
 Since he had campaigned on preventing the expansion of slavery, his victory prompted southern states to secede.
 The war began when Confederates fired on Fort Sumter Federal Military Base in South Carolina in 1861.